-George A. Romero, affectionately referred to as “the father of the zombie genre” has died aged 77 following a battle with lung cancer.
+George A. Romero, the American filmmaker affectionately referred to as “the father of the zombie genre”, has died aged 77 following a battle with lung cancer.

 “Legendary filmmaker George A. Romero passed away on Sunday July 16, listening to the score of ‘The Quiet Man,’ one of his all-time favorite films, with his wife, Suzanne Desrocher Romero, and daughter, Tina Romero at his side.
 He died peacefully in his sleep, following a brief but aggressive battle with lung cancer, and leaves behind a loving family, many friends, and a filmmaking legacy that has endured, and will continue to endure, the test of time.”

-Romero’s filmography included many memorable films including Dawn of the Dead and Day of the Dead, as well as The Crazies and Season of the Witch.
+Romero’s filmography included many memorable films including horror franchise juggernauts Dawn of the Dead and Day of the Dead, as well as The Crazies and Season of the Witch.